Polynomial Bounds for the Grid-Minor Theorem: Introduction

-Given a path-of-sets system of width $h$ and height $h$, we can efficiently find a model of a grid minor of size $\Omega(h^{1/2})\times \Omega(h^{1/2})$ in $G$, slightly strengthening a similar recent result of Leaf and Seymour \cite{LeafS12}, who use a related combinatorial object that they call an $(h,r)$-grill.
-Our main contribution is to show that, given a graph $G$ with treewidth $k$, one can efficiently build a path-of-sets system of width $h$ and height $h$, if $h^{c} \le k/\polylog k$, where $c$ is a fixed constant.
-The central ideas for the construction build upon and extend recent work on algorithms for the Maximum Edge-Disjoint Paths problem with constant congestion \cite{Chuzhoy11,ChuzhoyL12}, and connections to treewidth \cite{ChekuriE13,ChekuriC13}.
+Given a path-of-sets system of width $w$ and length $w$, we can efficiently find a model of a grid minor of size $\left(\Omega(w^{1/2})\times \Omega(w^{1/2})\right )$ in $G$, slightly strengthening a similar recent result of Leaf and Seymour \cite{LeafS12}, who use a related combinatorial object that they call a $(w,\ell)$-grill.
+Our main contribution is to show that there is a randomized algorithm, that, given a graph $G$ of treewidth $k$, with high probability constructs a path-of-sets system of width $w$ and length $w$ in $G$, if $w^{c} \le O(k/\polylog k)$, where $c$ is a fixed constant.
+The running time of the algorithm is polynomial in $|V(G)|$ and $k$.
+The central ideas for the construction build upon and extend recent work on approximation algorithms for the Maximum Edge-Disjoint Paths problem with constant congestion \cite{Chuzhoy11,ChuzhoyL12}, and connections to treewidth \cite{ChekuriE13,ChekuriC13}.
 In order to construct the path-of-sets system, we use a closely related object, called a tree-of-sets system.
 The definition of the tree-of-sets system is very similar to the definition of the path-of-sets system, except that, instead of connecting the clusters $S_i$ into a single long path, we connect them into a tree whose maximum vertex degree is at most $3$.
-We extend and strengthen the results of \cite{Chuzhoy11,ChuzhoyL12,ChekuriE13}, by showing an efficient algorithm, that, given a graph of treewidth $k$, constructs a large tree-of-sets system.
+We extend and strengthen the results of \cite{Chuzhoy11,ChuzhoyL12,ChekuriE13}, by showing an efficient randomized algorithm, that, given a graph of treewidth $k$, with high probability constructs a large tree-of-sets system.
 We then show how to construct a large path-of-sets system, given a large tree-of-sets system.
 We believe that the tree-of-sets system is an interesting combinatorial object of independent interest and hope that future work will yield simpler and faster algorithms for constructing it, as well as improved parameters.
 This could lead to improvements in algorithms for related routing problems.

+\paragraph{Subsequent Work.} Building on this work, the authors recently showed in~\cite{tw-sparsifiers} an efficient randomized algorithm that, given any graph $G$ of treewidth $k$, with high probability produces a topological minor $H$ of $G$ (called a \emph{treewidth sparsifier}), whose treewidth is $\Omega(k/\poly\log k)$, maximum vertex degree is $3$, and $|V(H)|=O(k^4\poly\log k)$.